microsoft/MixedRealityToolkit-Unity/Documentation/InputSimulation/InputAnimationRecording.md

 ## Editor tools for recording and playing input animation

 A number of tools exist in the Unity editor for recording and examining input animation.
-These tools can be accessed in the [Input Simulation tools window](InputSimulationService.md#input-simulation-tools-window), which can be opened from the _"Mixed Reality Toolkit > Utilities > Input Simulation"_ menu.
+These tools can be accessed in the [input simulation tools window](InputSimulationService.md#input-simulation-tools-window), which can be opened from the _Mixed Reality Toolkit > Utilities > Input Simulation_ menu.

 > [!NOTE]
 > Input recording and playback only works during play mode.